davidgarvie/eslint-config/README.md

 npx install-peerdeps @davidgarvie/eslint-config -D
 ```

-To use, add the following to `.eslintrc.json`:
+To use, configure ESLint with the following code:
 ```json
 {
   "extends": ["@davidgarvie"]